Azure/azure-sdk-for-net/sdk/digitaltwins/Azure.DigitalTwins.Core/samples/Readme.md

 ## Creating the digital twins client

-To create a new digital twins Client, you need the endpoint to an Azure Digital Twin instance and credentials.
+To create a new digital twins client, you need the endpoint to an Azure Digital Twin instance and credentials.
 In the sample below, you can set `AdtEndpoint`, `TenantId`, `ClientId`, and `ClientSecret` as command-line arguments.
 The client requires an instance of [TokenCredential](https://docs.microsoft.com/en-us/dotnet/api/azure.core.tokencredential?view=azure-dotnet).
-In these samples, we illustrate how to use two derived classes: ClientSecretCredential, InteractiveLogin.
+In this samples, we illustrate how to use one derived class: ClientSecretCredential.

 ```C# Snippet:DigitalTwinsSampleCreateServiceClientWithClientSecret
 // By using the ClientSecretCredential, a specified application Id can login using a